$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy: Proof of Proposition

-\section{Proof of proposition \ref{p.estimate}:}
+\section{Proof of Proposition \ref{p.estimate}}

-The idea here is to use Lemmas \ref{lemma1} and \ref{lemma2} to perturb a symplectic diffeomorphism $f\in \ph(m)$ in order to find a symplectic $(2d-2m)$-dimensional surface inside $M$, containing the hyperbolic periodic point $p$ and a segment of strong homoclinic points of $p$, such that we can use the arguments presented in \cite{CT}, to find a nice hyperbolic set by means of Newhouse's snake perturbations.
+To prove Proposition~\ref{p.estimate} we use first Lemmas~\ref{lemma1} and \ref{lemma2} to perturb a symplectic diffeomorphism $f\in \ph^1(m)$ in order to find a symplectic $(2d-2m)$-dimensional surface containing a hyperbolic periodic point $p$ and a segment of strong homoclinic intersection of $p$.
+After, we use arguments in spirit of those ones present in \cite{CT}, to find a nice hyperbolic set by means of Newhouse's snake perturbations.